sergeAtStrike/apollo-server/README.md

 ## Motivation: What is this and Why ?

-For aour admin app - We are currently using a mock development server running locally at port 4000, It may be an idea to have a dev server permanently deployed to a remote host, that has:
+For our admin app - We are currently using a mock development server running locally at port 4000, It may be an idea to have a dev server permanently deployed to a remote host, that has:

 - GraphQL
 - Database instead of mock api

 ## Current repo

-It is a graphQL API server achieved with the tech stack:
+It is a GraphQL API server achieved with the tech stack:

 - @apollo/server with express
 - typescript with tsc transpiler into `dist/` directory for production
 - PostgreSQL Database via Prisma ORM - which actually does all heavy lifting stuff (eg all one-to-many, many-to-many relationships related fetching)
+- Deployed to Render(free tier): `https://apollo-server-dev.onrender.com`, but the host can be changed to any more suitable
+- PostgreSQL DB on Render(free tier): same as above, can be updated to more suitable cloud DB hosting

 ## Possible future plan